MicrosoftDocs/entra-docs/docs/identity/conditional-access/howto-conditional-access-session-lifetime.md

 ## Prompt tolerance

-We factor for five minutes of clock skew, so that we don’t prompt users more often than once every five minutes.
+We factor for five minutes of clock skew when **every time** is selected in policy, so that we don’t prompt users more often than once every five minutes.
 If the user completed MFA in the last 5 minutes, and they hit another Conditional Access policy that requires reauthentication, we don't prompt the user.
 Over-prompting users for reauthentication can impact their productivity and increase the risk of users approving MFA requests they didn’t initiate.
 Use “Sign-in frequency – every time” only for specific business needs.

 ## Known issues